onap/vnfrqts-requirements/docs/Chapter8.rst

 R-42140: The VNF **MUST** respond to data requests from ONAP as soon as those requests are received, as a synchronous response.

-R-27511: The VNF Vendor **MUST** provide the ability to scale up a vendor supplied product during growth and scale down a vendor supplied product during decline without “real-time” restrictions based upon vendor permissions.
+R-27511: The VNF provider **MUST** provide the ability to scale up a VNF provider supplied product during growth and scale down a VNF provider supplied product during decline without “real-time” restrictions based upon VNF provider permissions.

 R-05470: The VNF **MUST** host connectors for access to the database layer.